daniel-munro/covid19scientists/site/content/faq/_index.md

 The database includes the following: basic contact information, location (zip code + state), skill set (e.g. RNA extraction, qPCR, ELISA), and availability of critical COVID-19 testing reagents for donation (RNA extraction kits, general equipment).

 **Who will have access to the database?**\
 The database will be shared with key contacts throughout the country.
 This includes decision makers in state/county health departments, universities, and hospitals who are looking to recruit skilled scientists for COVID-19 testing and other disease-related tasks OR attempting to acquire the equipment/reagents required for testing.
 This database will also be shared with select scientists and health care specialists trying to organize at the local level.
+The terms of use for those granted database access can be found at the bottom of this page.

 **Who currently has access to the database?**\
 A version of the database without publicly identifiable information is available [HERE](/public-db) to help public health officials identify local volunteers and assets.
 An updated list of groups and organizations that have access to the full database can be found [HERE](/successes).